betagouv/inca-proxy/README.md

 Each repository, representing each dockerized web-service, has a corresponding directory in both above directories.

-All the dockerized web-services will use the same Dcoker network, which must be created once and for all while deploying this proxy container.
+All the dockerized web-services will use the same Docker network, and the domain binding is handled by Traefik Proxy which is provided via the current repository.

-Each dockerized web-service will then declare its [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) via a `VIRTUAL_HOST` environment variable under its public entry-point service (within its `docker-compose.yml` config).

-The current dockerized proxy will then listen on the port declared and automatically bind the declared domain name to the matching web-service.

 ## Server Deployment

-### Automated Git Deployment Setup
+### Git Deployment Setup

 Prepare remote server directories structure: